blind-coder/pz-bcUtils/README.md

     t.secondary.a == "1000"; -- true
     t.secondary.b == "Hello world!"; -- true

-Note that all read values are returned as integers.
+Note that all read values are returned as strings.
 No implicit number conversion is done.